Koh Lian Pin

 On 14 January 2021, Koh was appointed as one of nine Nominated Members of Parliament (NMP) in the 14th Parliament of Singapore, which began on 21 January 2021.

+On 15 June 2026, Koh was appointed the Dean of the Faculty of Science at the National University of Singapore, succeeding Professor Sun Yeneng.

 Education

 Koh studied at Hwa Chong Institution for his pre-tertiary education in Singapore.
 He completed his Bachelor of Science (with First Class Honours) and Master of Science degrees at the National University of Singapore in 2001 and 2003, respectively.
 Koh received his PhD from the Department of Ecology and Evolutionary Biology at Princeton University, New Jersey, US in 2008.
 Following that, he received postdoctoral training at ETH Zurich.

 Research

 Koh's scientific contributions include the study of species co-extinctions and modeling the environmental impacts of industrial agriculture across the tropics.

 His research focuses on developing innovative science and science-based decision support tools to reconcile societal needs with environmental protection.
 He addresses this challenge through field studies and experiments, computer simulations and modelling, as well as by co-opting emerging technologies for use in environmental research and applications.

-His more recent research as Director of the Centre for Nature-based Climate Solutions seeks to produce policy-relevant science on nature-based climate solutions – tackling climate change by protecting and better managing natural ecosystems – to address knowledge gaps, build capacity and deliver pragmatic solutions and innovations to inform climate policies, strategies and actions to achieve the centre's vision.
+His more recent research as Director of the Centre for Nature-based Climate Solutions seeks to produce policy-relevant science on nature-based climate solutions including tackling climate change by protecting and better managing natural ecosystems to address knowledge gaps, build capacity and deliver pragmatic solutions and innovations to inform climate policies, strategies and actions to achieve the centre's vision.

 Koh’s research is complemented by his rich work in advocacy, which has seen him offer a science-based perspective to socioeconomic and environmental issues on both local and global platforms, including speaking at the United Nations Climate Change Conferences (COP27 in Sharm El Sheik and COP28 in Dubai), TED Global and TEDx conferences, among others.